-Symposium and Workshop Sessions are three hours each and Mini-Symposia are scheduled for 1.5 hours each.
+Virtual Symposium and Workshop Sessions are three and a half hours each and Mini-Symposia are scheduled for one a half hours each.
+On-demand access to sessions until February 15, 2022.

 Symposia and Workshops are subject to change.